BaiyangZhang/BaiyangZhang.github.io/_posts/2025-02-27-Introduction-to-Resurgence-Lecture-1.md

 where $A$ is a $p \times p$ matrix.

-# 3. An example by Poincare
+# 3. Another example by Poincare

 To get some feeling about resurgence, let's start with an example first given by Poincare.
 This example shows **how an divergent series emerges from a function.**